raicug/luna/docs/namespaces-constants-and-enums.md

 At root scope, `BindingRegistry::RegisterConstant` has the same two forms and commits immediately as its own transaction.

+A class table holds constants too, through `ClassBuilder::Constant`, which takes the same two forms and stages into the class's own plan — see [class constants](classes-and-userdata.md#class-constants).

 ## Enumerations

 `RegisterEnum<Enum>` takes a name segment and the enumeration's `StableTypeKey`, and returns an `EnumBuilder<Enum>`: